-Section 9901.914(a)(4) imposes a new burden upon employee representatives.
+171. Section 9901.914(a)(4) imposes a new burden upon employee representatives.
 When an employee representative meets with management in the representational capacity, that representative is on equal footing with management and is not acting in his or her subordinate role.
 The representative is entitled to engage in robust discussion.
 Section 9901.914(a)(4) would seek to keep the representative in the subordinate role.
 The public is not served when representatives of the employees who serve the public can't speak freely in challenging abuses of power by management.

-Section 9901.914(c) places new limits on the information that employee representatives are entitled to.
-These restrictions are not only unnecessary but unfair.
+181. Section 9901.914(c) places new limits on the information that employee representatives are entitled to.
+These restrictions are unnecessary and unfair.
 Employee representatives should be entitled to information that management has and that is necessary to conduct informed bargaining, grievances, etc. It is not appropriate for management to decide what the employees need to know; rather, it opens the door to abuses of power.
 When there is a dispute between two parties, one party cannot have all the power to determine what the other party gets to know.
 In fact, these new restrictions give the parties more to argue about.
 A system that truly seeks to be more flexible and efficient, and to enhance collective bargaining, would reduce the restrictions.

-Section 9901.916 gives the management-appointed board the ability to determine what is an unfair labor practice.
+191. Section 9901.916 gives the management-appointed board the ability to determine what is an unfair labor practice.
 This involves management policing itself in the face of an accusation that it has not acted fairly and in accordance with the law.
 This is contrary to the public interest.

-Section 9901.917(b) and (c) set time limits on collective bargaining, and allow the managementappointed board to have the final say on whether bargaining can continue.
+201. Section 9901.917(b) and (c) set time limits on collective bargaining, and allow the management-appointed board to have the final say on whether bargaining can continue.
 Section 9901.917(e) gives the management-appointed board the right to decide whether management has a duty to bargain in good faith.
 This is contrary to the true spirit of collective bargaining and to the public interest.

-Section 9901.919(b)(2) prevents "further negotiations with the labor organization for any purpose" except at the Secretary's exclusive discretion.
+211. Section 9901.919(b)(2) prevents "further negotiations with the labor organization for any purpose" except at the Secretary's exclusive discretion.
 This does not lead to flexibility or efficiency, and it limits the ability of employee representatives to bring proposals.
 This is contrary to the essence of collective bargaining.

-Section 9901.920 gives the management-appointed board the ability to resolve negotiation impasses.
+221. Section 9901.920 gives the management-appointed board the ability to resolve negotiation impasses.
 Since management is a party to the negotiations, it is impossible to see how good-faith collective bargaining can proceed when one party can unilaterally resolve impasses in its own favor.

-Section 9901.922 excludes from grievability matters such as insurance, certification, ratings of record, mandatory removals, and pay.
+231. Section 9901.922 excludes from grievability matters such as insurance, certification, ratings of record, mandatory removals, and pay.
 It is harder to imagine issues more central to conditions of employment.
-Honestly, it is difficult to see why the department or any agency would need to keep employees from being able to grieve such matters.
 Such restrictions reduce, rather than enhance, accountability.
 The ability to file grievances does not threaten the flexibility or mission of the department, since (except in disciplinary cases) the burden of proof is generally on the grieving party, and contracts provide mutually acceptable timetables over which the matter is resolved.

-Under Section 9901.923, the management-appointed labor relations board can not only determine its own jurisdiction in exceptions to arbitrator awards, it has the power to grant them.
+241. Under Section 9901.923, the management-appointed labor relations board can not only determine its own jurisdiction in exceptions to arbitrator awards, it has the power to grant them.
 It is contrary to the public interest to have an erring party able to overturn a decision against it.